pyqa/prodigyqa/README.md

 [![Build Status](https://travis-ci.org/pyqa/prodigyqa.svg?branch=master)](https://travis-ci.org/pyqa/prodigyqa)
 [![PyPI version](https://badge.fury.io/py/prodigyqa.svg)](https://badge.fury.io/py/prodigyqa)
-# QA automation framework - QA Re-Imagined!
+# Unified QA automation framework!

 `prodigyqa` is a unified test automation framework based on python.
 This has come up after thoroughly study made on existing methodologies used in majority of projects for UI/Rest API testing, This is expected to solve a list of problem statements readily.
 The framework aims to be a constructive blend of various guidelines, coding standards, concepts, processes, practices, project hierarchies, modularity, reporting mechanism, test data injections etc., to pillar automation testing.